fghpdf/X-largest/README.md

 `processNum := fileSize / tmpFileSize`

-e.g. we have 1 GB of huge file, and we have 4 cores.
+e.g. we have 1 GB of the huge file, and we have 4 cores.

 `temp file size = 1 GB / (16 * 4) = 0.015625 GB = 16 MB`